sananchaudhry/4348-Project/devlog.md

 Driver.java:
 Not too difficult just tedious making sure everything aligned with the other programs and functions.
 Figuring out that I can Just use java.lang.character was also helpful with the containsNonLetter function.

+March 24, 3:15 PM

+Time to start testing my implementation.
+I already have some test cases laid out along with the one mentioned in the project description
+Hopefully this will be the last hard session before submitting.

+Test case provided in project description:
+Input:   ENCRYPT HELLO
+Output: ERROR Password not set
+• Input: PASSKEY HELLO
+Output: RESULT
+• Input: ENCRYPT HELLO
+Output: RESULT OIWWC

+For encryption testing, test with passkey and without passkey and make sure output is correct.
+There should be valid error messages for non-alphabetical characters

+For log testing, correct timestamp should be there and all characters including special ones should be logged.
+Should quit.